Symbolism of Bird and Ship Motifs in Negev Rock Art

 Boat Journey

 Fig.2 Typical boat scenes from the Negev Desert.
-The boat, head, and tail have a feature of a tri-fingered bird
+The boat's head and tail

-The Negev Desert rock art in Fig.3 illustrates the voyage of the soul with both a ship and a bird.
+The Negev Desert rock art in Figure 3 illustrates the voyage of the soul with both a ship and a bird.
 These symbols collaborate to traverse both the upper and lower realms.
-The bird with its outstretched wings, in blue, travels through the upper world, while the ship, in red, navigates the underworld.
-The souls attached to the ship, are conveyed to the bird which will carry them toward the sun and facilitate their journey into the afterlife and rebirth.
+The bird with its outstretched wings, highlighted in blue, travels through the upper world, while the ship, highlighted in red, navigates the underworld.
+The souls attached to the ship are conveyed to the bird which will carry them toward the sun and facilitate their journey into the afterlife and rebirth.

 Fig.3 Ship and bird underworld afterlife journey, Negev Desert Rock Art (photo Razi Yahel)